Inclusive Thermodynamics of Computational Machines: Inclusive formulation of DFAs

 This means that $(s, \tau, \omega)$ is a predecessor state of $(q_0, 0, \omega)$.
 Note that since $\tau$ is fixed, we can evolve $(q_0, 0, \omega)$ forward $\tau$ iterations to uniquely obtain state $s$ in \cref{eq:eqn_2}.
 However, no legal states that are \textit{not} of the form $(s, \tau, \omega)$ get mapped by $\Phi$ to $(q_0, 0, \omega)$.
 Combining establishes that this map from $(s, \tau, \omega)$ to $(q_0, 0, \omega)$ is also invertible.

 In addition, we stipulate that while $\Phi$ can be stochastic, there is probability zero of it mapping an illegal state into a legal state.
 (As an example, in much of the analysis below, for simplicity we take $\Phi$ to be the identity function when applied to any illegal state.)
 Hence, to ensure that the update function of the DFA gets implemented in a deterministic invertible manner, we need to confirm that there is zero probability that $\Phi$ ever gets run on an illegal triple.
-So long as we require that the initial distribution has support restricted to legal triples, we meet this condition.
+So long as we require that the initial distribution has support restricted to legal triples.
+So under this requirement, the dynamics of the logical computer is deterministic and invertible for all states with nonzero probability, as required.

 Note that this $\Phi$ is time-independent.
 However, as described in \cite{JarzynskiHamiltonian}, most of the calculations in the next section can be naturally extended to allow the dynamics to change with time.
 Furthermore, for our preliminary analyses of the thermodynamics of DFAs we only need one bath, to specify the randomly chosen input string.
 However, for other analyses below, e.g. those involving communication channels, we need to have more than one bath, since there are multiple statistically independent random processes affecting the SOI's evolution.